← Back to work

 Own the System.
 Define the Architecture.

 My mandate wasn't to manage designers.
-It was to make design infrastructure a competitive advantage.
-I had to propose, validate, and build an architecture that engineers could implement once and designers could theme endlessly.
+It was to make design infrastructure a competitive advantage — proposing, validating, and building an architecture that engineers could implement once and designers could theme endlessly.

 What we were responsible for